 Garages in the backyard or attached to the home offers many benefits and conveniences.
-It not only houses your family car, it also provides additional storage for your numerous valuable items, such as tools, gardening equipment, bicycles or motorcycles.
+It not only houses your family car, but it also provides additional storage for your numerous valuable items, such as tools, gardening equipment, bicycles, or motorcycles.
 Therefore, it’s not surprising that they are often targeted by burglars.
 So you should priorities your garage security or risk losing valuable items you have invested a lot of money in.

 By taking a few simple steps and incorporating specific security measures, you can significantly increase your garage security and minimize the risk of burglary.

 Burglars usually stake out a property before attempting to break in, so a clever and practical prevention measure is to close the blinds or pull the curtains to prevent them from peering into your home.

 The same goes for garage security – cover the windows just as you would do in the house you live in.
 You can install simple curtains or replace window panes with frosted glass.
 If that’s too expensive, consider covering your existing panes with opaque film and you’ll block all view from the outside, but the light will still penetrate in.
 To take it one step further, you can install window bars, for additional safety.